 This is the place where it’s good to bump up your SKU count.
 If the items are priced in multiples, this is a great way to drive a trial of several flavors of your product.
 If a customer has already tried three flavors, they are much more likely to add a fourth or fifth using this type of merchandise display.

-Remember, not every visual merchandising display type is right for every type of product.
-Consider the goals of your business to determine what type of display is right for you during your promotional planning process.
+Remember, not every merchandising display type is right for every type of product.
+Consider the specific goals of your business to determine which format represents the best visual merchandising displays for your needs during the promotional planning process.

-Off-shelf merchandising is best executed when retailers, suppliers, and distributors work hand-in-hand to determine the best strategy given the products, the timelines, and the retail locations involved.
+Executing a successful merchandising display in retail is most effective when retailers, suppliers, and distributors work hand-in-hand to determine the best strategy given the products, the timelines, and the retail locations involved.
+By focusing on a coordinated incremental display strategy, brands can ensure maximum visibility and ROI.

 For more on how to plan for and negotiate for off-shelf placement, check out our articles on New Product Launches, Promo Planning, and POP Signage.